Spider-Man: Reign: Publication history

 On December 12, 2006, Marvel announced that issue #1 had sold out through Diamond Comic Distributors and that a second printing would be released.

 The series has been compared to The Dark Knight Returns, a comparison which Marvel has also quoted when promoting Reign.
 As well as the thematic similarities between the two stories, both of which revisit aged heroes after the end of their careers, The Dark Knight Returns is also acknowledged within the pages of Reign by the inclusion of a character named Miller Janson (the name reflects Dark Knight Returns creators Frank Miller and Klaus Janson).

 The book also has several themes relevant in the post 9/11 world, most notably Mayor Waters taking control of the city of New York to protect it, and the WEBB, an energy field that seals all of New York inside it so no one can leave.

+In August 2023, Marvel announced a sequel to Reign with Andrews returning to write and draw the series.
+The first issue of Spider-Man: Reign 2 was released on July 3, 2024.

 Plot

-Thirty years into Spider-Man's future, New York City has become a safe, albeit authoritarian territory under the complete control of Mayor Waters.
-Superheroes and supervillains are no longer prevalent, instead replaced by the authoritarian government's police force, "The Reign".
+Thirty years into Spider-Man's future, New York City has become a safe, albeit authoritarian territory under the complete control of Mayor Waters and his advisor, Edward Saks.
+Both superheroes and supervillains are both outlawed as "Super-Terrorists", while security is enforced by the authoritarian city police force, "The Reign".

-An elderly Peter Parker works as a florist, but he is fired for ruining a couple's wedding by sending the wrong flowers.
-He bumps into a child fleeing from the Reign, and as they show up to arrest the youth, Peter is also beaten alongside him.
+One of three kids fleeing from Reign agents after spray painting is caught while an elderly Peter Parker works as a florist, but he is fired for ruining a couple's wedding by sending the wrong flowers.
+On his way home the other kid crashes into him, Reign agents accidentally injure Peter in their arrest of the youth.
+The last kid, a very young girl, escapes.

-Parker returns home and is haunted by memories of his deceased wife Mary Jane, as Mayor Waters announces the WEBB system to protect the city from attacks.
+Parker returns home and is haunted by memories and hallucinations of his deceased wife Mary Jane Watson, who acts as a moral guide for his actions in the present day.
+Meanwhile, Mayor Waters announces the WEBB system that will operate from the Mayor's tower, that will protect the city by emitting an energy barrier that will prevent anyone from entering or exiting the city without permission.
 Behind the scenes, he keeps a vegetative Kingpin prisoner, mocking him.